Massaman Curry

 I first went to Thailand back in 2014, and have gone every year since, even going so far as to get a vacation house in Koh Samui.
 It is one of my favorite destinations in Asia and there is an absolutely fantastic culinary scene.
-In fact, the main picture in my About Us section is Alona and I at a rooftop pool in Bangkok.
 Before going to Thailand my experience with Thai food was Pad Thai from little Thai takeout places around Los Angeles.
-My how my world was opened when I first got a massaman curry in a restaurant named Papaya on Koh Phi Phi.
+How my world was opened when I first got a massaman curry in a restaurant named Papaya on Koh Phi Phi.
 They are known for their massaman curry so of course I had to try it.

 What Is Massaman Curry?